Neighborhood-Studios/scary-fast-apps/README.md

 - **✅ Deployment** - Repo comes with scripts to help you deploy your project end to end.
 Including front-end, back-end and other services.

-- **✅ CI/CD** - We've included Github Action scripts so you can configure automated deployments to branches upon commits with or without tests.
+- **✅ CI/CD** - We've included GitHub Action scripts, so you can configure automated deployments to branches upon commits with or without tests.
 We also support multiple envitonments out of the box such as staging, and production.

 - **✅ Authentication** - All tedious user auth activities are baked in.
 Just sign up for Auth0 and you're ready to go.